-The responsibilities of the Hertfordshire Music Hub Forum are:
+The responsibilities of the Hertfordshire Music Hub Board are:

-- To review and scrutinise the work of Hertfordshire Music Hub though written and verbal reporting from lead partner officers and where relevant, delivery partners. - To ensure that Hertfordshire Music Hub is delivering its funding requirements and the Aims and Strategic Priorities of the National Plan for Music Education 2022 and that the services being offered are of a high quality. - To help set and monitor key performance indicators/SMART Targets included in the Local Plan for Music Education or equivalent.
+- To review and scrutinise the work of Hertfordshire Music Hub though written and verbal reporting from lead organisation officers and where relevant, delivery partners. - To ensure that Hertfordshire Music Hub is delivering its funding requirements and the Aims and Strategic Priorities of the National Plan for Music Education 2022 and that the services being offered are of a high quality. - To help set and monitor key performance indicators/SMART Targets included in the Local Plan for Music Education or equivalent.

-- To advocate for the needs and priorities of the sector they represent and develop an understanding with colleagues about the wider needs of all stakeholders. - Offer feedback on Hertfordshire Music Hub performance to ensure stakeholder satisfaction and engagement with the services and opportunities being offered by Hertfordshire Music Education Hub. - Utilise knowledge and experience to offer strategic advice and support to inform future planning, prioritisation and investment of Hub funding. - To ensure transparency and accountability through questioning and constructive challenges. - To monitor financial performance against Music Hub budgets and ensure that Hub financial resources are being used effectively and appropriately. - To facilitate cross-sector ideas about best practice. - To proactively promote and advocate for the work of Hertfordshire Music Hub and the benefits of music education to associations, other schools and professionals and children and young people across Hertfordshire.
+- To advocate for the needs and priorities of the sector they represent and develop an understanding with colleagues about the wider needs of all stakeholders. - Offer feedback on Hertfordshire Music Hub performance to ensure stakeholder satisfaction and engagement with the services and opportunities being offered by Hertfordshire Music Hub. - Utilise knowledge and experience to offer strategic advice and support to inform future planning, prioritisation, and investment of Hub funding. - To support the HMS CEO and Leadership team by bringing specialist skills and expertise, including offering support to critical Hub activities. - To ensure transparency and accountability through questioning and constructive challenges. - To monitor financial performance against Music Hub budgets and ensure that Hub financial resources are being used effectively and appropriately. - To facilitate cross-sector ideas about best practice. - To champion the Hub and its work among the Boards personal networks for the purposes of both visibility and fundraising. - To proactively promote and advocate for the work of Hertfordshire Music Hub and the benefits of music education to associations, other schools and professionals and children and young people across Hertfordshire.

-Hertfordshire Music Hub Safeguarding and Inclusion Subgroup
+Hertfordshire Music Hub Safeguarding and Inclusion

 Hertfordshire Music Service believes that all children and young people, regardless of background or circumstances, should have the opportunity to discover or develop their unique 'musical voice' and express themselves through the language of music.
-There can be no greater priority than to ensure the inclusion and safety of the children and young people we work with.
+There can be no greater priority than to ensure the safety and inclusion of the children and young people we work with.